What Is Category?

 Google has also linked categories to services in the GMB.

 Services can be added/updated under whichever category is most relevant for that service.
-You can add services suggested by Google or add your own custom service.
+You can add services suggested by Google or add a custom service.

-For example, a ‘Locksmith’ category may have ‘Commercial locksmith’, ‘Automotive locksmith’, and ‘Residential locksmith’ all listed as custom services under it.
+For example, a GMB with the primary category ‘Locksmith’ may have ‘Commercial locksmith’, ‘Automotive locksmith’, and ‘Residential locksmith’ all listed as custom services under it.

 This linking of categories to services further underscores how critical categories are since the entire GMB almost revolves around the primary category.
 As such, take time to research possible categories through competitor analysis, tools, or Google My Business itself before selecting the best one.